 C. Training

 Web-based training and many in-person training sessions for employees are tracked electronically in the university’s PeopleSoft system.
 Paper records are still acceptable, and must include the name and title of the trainer, the trainee(s), the date, and the content of the training.
 Training records must be kept in an individual's department or college for five years.
 Training records for laboratory volunteers must also be maintained for at least five years.
 Hard copy and/or electronic forms must be available in the event of an audit by the University Audit Department or state or county regulators.
-A lab-specific training document is available in .
+A lab-specific training document is available in Appendix K.

 D. Fume hood monitoring